-UNLOCK: The driver's door will unlock automatically when the UNLOCK button on the transmitter is pressed.
-If the UNLOCK button is pressed again within five seconds, all remaining doors will unlock.
-The interior lamps will stay on for 10 seconds or until the ignition is turned on.
+The driver's door will unlock when UNLOCK is pressed.
+If UNLOCK is pressed again within five seconds, all doors will unlock.
+Pressing the UNLOCK button will also illuminate the interior lamps.
+See "Illuminated Entry" in the Index.
+All doors will lock when LOCK is pressed.